Canon Inc.: Operations

 Canon Inc. has 383 subsidiaries as of 31 June 2017.
 The number includes second-generation subsidiaries, for example, Canon IT Solutions Inc.

 Canon's world headquarters is located at 30-2 Shimomaruko 3-chome, Ota-ku, Tokyo 146–8501, Japan.
 Canon has regional headquarters in America, Europe, Middle East, Africa, Japan, Asia and Oceania (including Australia & New Zealand).
 Canon Europe has two principal subsidiaries: Canon Europa NV (based in Amstelveen, Netherlands) and Canon Europe Ltd. (based in Uxbridge, UK).

 On 26 December 2003, Canon Inc. announced restructuring plans for three domestic Canon Group companies.
 The restructuring involved the merger of two companies and the spinning off of one.

 Canon generated total revenues of US$45,608 million in 2011, of which 53.9% was by the Office Business Unit, 36.9% by the Consumer Business Unit and 11.8% by the Industry and Others Business Unit.
 In the same year, 31.3% of revenues were generated in Europe, 27.0% in the Americas, 22.2% in Asia and Oceania (excl.
 Japan) and 19.5% in Japan.

 Canon invested a total of US$3,946 million in research and development in 2011, equivalent to 8.7% of sales.
 In 2011, Canon was granted 2,813 patents in the United States, the third-highest number of any company (after IBM and Samsung Electronics).

 Environmental record

 A report by the environmental organization Clean Air-Cool Planet puts Canon at the top of a list of 56 companies the survey conducted on climate-friendly companies.

 Canon has also launched three new calculators in Europe, called "Green Calculators", which are produced in part from recycled Canon copiers.

 The Canon Group has an environmental charter which looks at "offering products with a lower environmental burden through improvements in resource efficiency, while eliminating anti-social activities that threaten the health and safety of mankind and the environment".
 In 2020, Canon joined WIPO GREEN as an official partner in an effort to address climate change.

+Spreading global warming skepticism

+While Canon's head office is committed to preventing global warming, its subsidiary, The Canon Institute for Global Studies (CIGS), has appointed anthropogenic global warming skeptic Taishi Sugiyama as its research director, and has been disseminating anthropogenic global warming skepticism and anti-renewable energy theories.
+When contacted by The Guardian, Canon responded that the Canon Institute for Global Studies is not a business of the company and that it is not in a position to comment on the institute's activities or research.
+However, CIGS was established in 2017 to commemorate the 70th anniversary of Canon Inc. and its chairman is Canon's CEO.
+This has been protested by the corporate watchdog group Action Speaks Louder and photographers in a “Cameras Don't Lie” contest.